 There was a beat of silence.

 “Okay.”
 Cadence sighed.
 “Well, ya know the lieutenant never goes outta his way goin’ around askin’ people for help.
-He kinda goes all quietly like.
-Waits until the very end to see if really wants ta ask for help.”
+He kinda goes all quiet-like.
+Waits until the very end to see if he really needs ta ask for help.”

 “You mean he has restraint?”
 Gilbert arched a brow.
 “He’s cautious?”

 Cadence’s gaze flicked left again.
 There was nothing there though.
 Just a phone booth.

 “… Look,” she said.
 “I know a liar and person who’s untrustworthy when I see one.
 You guys don’t fit that bill.
 Don’t know if it’s that Capricornian sense of honor or whatever but that’s the vibe I’m gettin’.
 And ya know what…” Pain again, briefly.
 “Werner’s a reliable guy, but he doesn’t have that many people he can rely on himself.
 Doesn’t seek people like that out.
 So I’m sorta doin’ half of the seekin’ out for him.”
 She gestured to herself, smiling thinly.
 “I’m not the type who worries about appearances.
 They’re deceivin’.
 So I’m fine with grovelin’ like this if I have to.”

 Gilbert scoffed.
 “You’re kidding.
 You’re telling me you’re a saint?
 That you’re not doing any of this for yourself?”